-The Cerebral Palsy and Spasticity Program brings together a multidisciplinary team from the Nicklaus Children’s Hospital Orthopedic Surgery Program and Brain Institute.
+The Cerebral Palsy and Spasticity Program brings together a multidisciplinary team from the Nicklaus Children’s Hospital Orthopedic, Sports Health and Spine Institute and Brain Institute.
 The teams work collaboratively to treat children with movement conditions and disorders, including cerebral palsy.
 The program is one of the few of its kind in the state of Florida for the treatment of children with cerebral palsy and spasticity.

 The Importance of a Team Approach to Care